 As prospective adoptive parents look to interview and select an international adoption agency they will have many questions and concerns.
 Below are questions commonly asked by families at the beginning of the adoption journey.
 We are happy to schedule initial consultations to answer your individual questions.
 Please contact us.

 We are a Non-Profit Hague-Accredited adoption service provider based in Indianapolis, Indiana.
-We have been a Hague Agency since 2008.
+We were previously a Hague-Approved Agency since 2008.

 We feel that our team, comprised of an experienced, interdisciplinary group of professionals, is one aspect that sets us apart.
-MLJ Adoptions employs two licensed adoption attorneys, who have, collectively, over 20 years of legal experience in international adoption.
 Our program directors have each united more than 180 children with their forever families.
 Our compassionate and knowledgeable Social Services team is dedicated to supporting families before, during and after placement.
 Collectively, our staff have personally adopted ten children with three more adoptions in progress.
 We also believe that our commitment to community building is a distinguishing factor; MLJ Adoptions is committed to building an adoption community through the organization of online forums, cultural events, seminars and social media.
 Additionally, MLJ Adoptions fervently advocates for orphans and vulnerable children worldwide.
 We are focused on serving children in need.

 MLJ Adoptions is happy to serve families across the United States and around the world who are interested in international adoption.